Boiler caused gas leak that killed Iowa family in Mexico, official says

 A gas leak suspected of killing an American family in Mexico is believed to have come from the boiler in their vacation rental, a Mexican official said Monday.

-Kevin and Amy Sharp and children Sterling, 12, and Adrianna, 7, were found dead last Friday at the Tulum condominium where they were staying.
+Kevin and Amy Sharp and children Sterling, 12, and Adrianna, 7, were found dead on Friday at the Tulum condominium where they were staying.

 Over the weekend, Mexican authorities said the family was killed by "asphyxia by inhalation of toxic gases," although they didn't say what type of gas had killed them and had not identified the source.